Funerals and Memorials

 - allow friends, relatives and acquaintances to express their feelings and to share their memories

-- have warmth and sincerity: many bereaved people find them helpful and are pleased to have provided a ceremony their loved ones would have wanted
+- have warmth and sincerity: bereaved people find it helpful to have provided and created a ceremony their loved ones would have wanted

 - celebrate the life of the person who has died by paying tribute to them, to the life they lived, the connections they made and left behind